What are hard skills?

 Is adaptability a hard skill?

-Adaptability (the ability to adjust to changes in your role or industry) is not a hard skill.
+Adaptability is not a hard skill.
 Due to its interpersonal nature, adaptability is considered a soft skill.

 Why are hard skills important?

-While soft skills are also important and desirable to employers, hard skills are essential when it comes to completing the practical tasks and demands of your job, and ensuring a high level of quality.
+Hard skills are essential for completing the practical tasks and demands of a job, and ensuring a high level of quality.

 How do you prove hard skills?